 Stellenbosch University (SU) is committed to engagement with knowledge in a diverse society.
-The Language Policy advances institutional multilingualism and individual multilingualism in its academic, administrative, professional and social contexts.
-The Policy aims to increase equitable access to SU for all students and staff.
-Since our campuses are situated in the Western Cape, we commit ourselves to the promotion of the province's three official languages, namely Afrikaans, English and isiXhosa.
+The Language Policy aims to give effect to section 29(2) of the Constitution in relation to language usage in its academic, administrative, professional and social contexts.
+The Policy aims to increase equitable access to SU for all students and staff and to facilitate pedagogically sound teaching and learning.
+Since our campuses are situated in the Western Cape, we commit ourselves to multilingualism by using the province's three official languages, namely Afrikaans, English and isiXhosa.